What is a Sleep Study?

 How it Works

 Your primary care physician may refer you to HonorHealth's Sleep Health Center.
-You'll meet with a doctor who specializes in sleep medicine for an initial consultation.
+You'll meet with a doctor who specializes in sleep medicine for an initial consultation if ordered by your referring physician.
 If a sleep study is indicated, you'll set up an appointment for an overnight stay.

 On the day of your sleep study, you'll want to avoid caffeine — coffee, tea, colas, chocolate — after 2 p.m. and avoid napping.
 Pack an overnight bag as you would for a hotel stay.
-You may want to bring your own pillow.
 If you have special needs, please inform staff at the center before your scheduled appointment.
 If you have prescribed medications that you take at bedtime, bring them with you.

 When you arrive for your appointment, register at the admitting desk.
-Please don't forget to bring your insurance card.
-After you've registered, a sleep technician will escort you to the sleep clinic and show you to your room.
+Please don't forget to bring your insurance card and identification such as a driver's license.
+After you've registered, a sleep technician will show you to your room.

 After you've settled in, you'll be asked to complete a pre-sleep questionnaire and prepare for bed.
 The sleep technician will then apply the sensors required to record your sleep.
 Starting at the top of your head: